 Team members: Pip Penney, Graham Nabb, David Smith, Rob Parker (graphic design), Alan Bentley (50 Challenges), Helen McGregor & Duncan Loweth (handbells)

 Working alongside Rose are volunteers who deliver ART to course delegates and Members from week to week.
-Alison makes up and distributes the course packs for the hundreds of delegates attending the ART training schemes whilst Richard is our new Membership Secretary, working closely with Rose, managing Membership subscriptions and delivering Membership benefits.
+Sally makes up and distributes the course packs for the hundreds of delegates attending the ART training schemes whilst Richard is our new Membership Secretary, working closely with Rose, managing Membership subscriptions and delivering Membership benefits.

 The governance team offer guidance and support to the ART trustees so they can effectively manage the organisation and ensure that it fulfils all its legal obligations, including to the Charity Commission.